RainerMtb/cuvista/README.md

 ## Future Ideas
 - Improve performance and robustness of stabilization - very likely mutually exclusive goals
-- Maybe supporting multiple GPUs - dont know if anyone would need that though
+- Maybe supporting multiple GPUs for shared execution - dont know if anyone would need that though
+- Maybe look into more advanced algorithms for stabilization
+- Maybe provide some API to the stabilization
 - Maybe porting to Mac and Apple Silicon
-- Maybe look into more advanced algorithms for stabilization

 ## Built and Tested on following Tools and versions